Academic Regulations

 PETITIONS

 Both graduate and undergraduate students may petition with respect to the applicability to them of any academic regulation of the Faculty.
 These petitions must show the grounds on which they believe that the regulation should be waived or altered.
-Students should consult their academic advisor before proceeding with a petition and/or appeal.
+Students should consult their academic advisor before proceeding with a petition or appeal.

 Quick links to frequent petition scenarios: